MartaRGR/COSMOS-Collaborative-Swarm-of-Multi-agent-LLM-Orchestrated-Systems/README.md

 # Collaborative Swarm of Multi-agent LLM-Orchestrated-Systems (COSMOS)
 # COSMOS Framework

-COSMOS is a modular framework designed to integrate and evaluate Multi-agent Systems with Swarm Intelligence.
+COSMOS is a modular framework designed to integrate and evaluate Multi-Agent Systems with Swarm Intelligence.
 This project is part of a research effort for a scientific paper and a doctoral thesis.

 ## Abstract

-COSMOS is a comprehensive framework that integrates Multi-agent Systems and Swarm Intelligence to tackle complex tasks in machine learning.
-By combining these two paradigms, COSMOS aims to enhance the performance and adaptability of models across various applications.
-The framework supports a range of tasks such as occupancy forecasting, object recognition, and depth analysis, showcasing its potential for real-world scenarios.
-Besides, COSMOS incorporates swarm intelligence techniques and answer aggregation methods to optimize decision-making processes in multi-agent environments and improve traceability and interpretability of results.
-The framework emphasizes flexibility and scalability, allowing researchers to customize hyperparameters, preprocess data dynamically, and incorporate new models with minimal effort.
-Its predictive capabilities are demonstrated through applications  COSMOS is designed to support reproducible research, making it a valuable tool for advancing the state of the art in machine learning and its applications.
+This repository provides the official implementation of COSMOS (Collaborative Swarm of Multi-agent LLM-Orchestrated Systems), a flexible framework that brings together Swarm Intelligence and coordinated Multi-Agent Systems powered by Large Language Models.

+The COSMOS architecture includes a modular Coordinator that dynamically decomposes tasks, forms agent crews, and manages inter-agent communication.
+Aggregation mechanisms inspired by Social Choice Theory—such as plurality voting, weighted averages, and cognitive aggregation—enable the system to generate robust and explainable outcomes.
+COSMOS is easily extensible: users can modify agents, adjust hyperparameters, and run end-to-end experiments for diverse tasks, including embedding and contextual answer generation, occupancy detection and forecasting, or multi-modal thermodynamic simulation.
+All scenarios, code, and configurations from the associated publication can be reproduced or extended in this repository, providing a hands-on platform to build or benchmark new agent-based solutions.

 ## Features
 - **Multi-agent Systems**: Implement and evaluate various multi-agent strategies.